 We feature a crossed-out wheeled bin symbol on our products and documentation.
 This symbol informs users that a product must not be disposed of in household waste, but recycled in accordance with the European Union WEEE Directive and other national legislation.

 Motorola Mobility participates in the CTIA (international association for the wireless telecommunications industry) Green Working group, which is committed to improved sustainability and increased take-back and recycling.
-In 2011, the CTIA board adopted benchmarks for device take-back and product minimization drawn up by the Green Working Group.
+The CTIA board adopted benchmarks for device take-back and product minimization drawn up by the Green Working Group.
 The principal commitments that apply to all members are:

 - Provide a product take-back program for mobile phones and accessories

 - Offer consumer education on product take-back and mail-back programs

 - Agree to use third-party recyclers that comply with applicable state and federal electronic recycling laws